At Bracelet Bay, Wales, UK.

 - clear mile-stones to aim for and use to assess your fitness: Figure study has definable rights and wrongs.

 Add practicing and experimenting with your materials.
-And challenging your ideas by no holds barred discussion about everything with all kinds of people, not just artists.
-And understanding emotions by sharing your own with trusted friends and caring about others.
+And challenging your ideas by no- holds- barred discussion about everything with all kinds of people, not just artists.
+And understanding emotions by sharing your own with trusted friends and caring about others of all species.

-I got into coil-building when I was 20, after my Foundation year ( fantastic course) when I was teaching pottery at a Summer Camp in the USA.
+I got into coil-building when I was 20, after my Foundation year (fantastic course in Banbury, Oxfordshire) when I was teaching pottery at a Summer Camp in the USA.

 Life was very chaotic and stressful at that time and the rhythm and intense, absorbing relationship with clay that you get through coil-building and the slow, steady progression revealing the form drew me in like a sanctuary.